-Chief Political Correspondent for the Financial Times, Jim Pickard, tweeted the old clip on Thurs (Sept 29) with the comment "broadcasting at its worst and also best," and the reaction online has been pure gold.
+Chief Political Correspondent for the Financial Times, Jim Pickard, tweeted the old clip in 2021 with the comment "broadcasting at its worst and also best," and the reaction online has been pure gold.

 broadcasting at its worst and also best— Jim Pickard (@PickardJE) September 29, 2021

 Martin Shanahan, the then newly appointed COO of the IDA, was asked how “the weaker euro” impacted tourism in Ireland.
 Before he could squeeze out an answer anchor Joe Kernen who said: “You’re pounds anyway aren’t you?”